LASER HAIR REMOVAL

 Please be aware that if you do not feel a snapping sensation the settings are not appropriate or the hair color is not a candidate.
 General warmth means the settings are too low.

 The patented ChillTip™ located at the tip of the laser allows direct cooling before, during and after the laser light is transmitted.
 It actively draws off heat from the skin’s surface.
 Following your treatment, you may experience a sunburn-type sensation in the treated area for several hours.

-If the appropriate settings are reached and the hair is the appropriate color, there will be a period of little to no hair growth by the third week post treatment.
-Actual shedding time varies on the body area treated; ranging 2 to 4 weeks post treatment.
+If the appropriate settings are reached and the hair is the appropriate color, there will be a period of little to no hair growth by the third-week post-treatment.
+Actual shedding time varies on the body area treated; ranging from 2 to 4 weeks post-treatment.
 Averaged throughout the treatments, a 15-20% reduction is received during each session.

 Post Laser Treatment Instructions

-- ALL CLIENTS RECEIVING LASER HAIR REMOVAL MUST USE A SUNSCREEN IN THE AREA(S) BEING TREATED.
-Read more about sunscreen here
+- ALL CLIENTS RECEIVING LASER HAIR REMOVAL MUST USE A FULL SPECTRUM SUNBLOCK ON THE AREA(S) BEING TREATED.

 - From 5-21 days after the treatment shedding of the burnt hair particle will occur.
 This is normal and hair quickly falls out.
 Initially it will appear as if the hair is continuing to grow, but this is the burnt hair pushing its way out of the follicle.
 You may help the hair exfoliate by washing and wiping gently with a washcloth.

 - Hair re-growth occurs at different rates on different areas of the body.
 New hair growth will not occur for at least three weeks after the treatment.